abrasive/shairport/FREEBSD.md

 # make install
 ```

-This will install the `shairport-sync` program along with a sample configuration file at `/usr/local/etc/shairport-sync.conf` and a service startup script to run Shairport Sync as a daemon.
-In addition, it will define a `shairport-sync` user and group and will create a folder at `/var/run/shairport-sync` to be owned by the user `shairport-sync`.
+With the `./configure` options shown above, this will install the `shairport-sync` program along with a sample configuration file at `/usr/local/etc/shairport-sync.conf`.
+A service startup script will also be installed to launch Shairport Sync as a daemon.
+In addition, a `shairport-sync` user and group will be added and a directory will be created at `/var/run/shairport-sync` owned by the user `shairport-sync`.
 This will be used to hold the daemon's PID file.

 Finally, edit `/usr/local/etc/shairport-sync.conf` to customise your installation, e.g. service name, etc. To make the `shairport-sync` daemon load at startup, add the following line to `/etc/rc.conf`: